zlanguage/zcomp/README.md

 # Docs
 The docs are on the offical [Z Website](https://zlanguage.github.io/).

-# Z 0.1.14 is out!
+# Z 0.1.16 is out!
 New features:
-- Numerous Bug Fixes
-- Enhanced type-checking
+- Loop expressions
-- Better `transpile` and `dirt` commands